chidea/FBpyGIF/README.md

 ### How to use
 ```
-sudo python3 fb.py [directory or file] [delay seconds for static images=30]
+sudo python3 main.py [directory or file list...]
 ```
+ - `python3 main.py --help` to see all commands.
- - Script is written for Python >= 3.
+ - Library and script is written for Python >= 3.
  - Writing directly to frame buffer driver needs superuser priviledge.
- - `sudo python3 fb.py` will just clear screen to black.
+ - `sudo python3 main.py` will put you into color test mode.
+(Aware of hypnotising screen ;) )